 “What unique subclass could I be the first in, where there’s a new demand?”

-If you’re one to think outside the box, while still being grounded in real market data, then you can have the keen eye to spot profitable opportunities that others miss.
+If you’re one to think outside the box, while still being grounded in real market sophistication data, and market research and insights, then you can have the keen eye to spot profitable opportunities that others miss.

 Don’t setup a new painting studio on a street where there are already five…